-To date I have written and published eleven novels and four novellas, and two collections of short stories.
-Eight of the novels (one trilogy and a quintet), plus a volume of shorter pieces that should be read as an episodic novel, make up a much bigger story and should be read in the following order:
+To date I have written and published sixteen novels and nine novellas, and three collections of short stories.
+Eight of the novels (one trilogy and a quintet) and two novellas, plus a volume of shorter pieces that should be read as an episodic novel, make up a much bigger story and should be read in the following order:

 - The Forgotten Stars

 - Secret Songs

 - Third Sight

 The first three constitute the Havensea trilogy, five of the remainder make up the Wonderland Investigations quintet.
 The novella Third Sight is a kind of tangential sequel to A Yellow Room but is also a stand-alone story.
 A Deeper Darkness can also be read on its own but is related to A Yellow Room and the main sequences.
 House of Dust is set in the same ‘universe’ but is not otherwise related.

 My other books and stories are all stand-alone works.
 Like the conceptual series described above, they don’t observe conventional genre boundaries; though a few come close to being straightforward crime fiction or ghost stories.

 And here they all are.
 Long fiction, tall tales and wide-angle lenses.
 In reverse chronological order, the stories so far…

 It’s the long, hot summer of 1976.
 Out of the blue, aspiring but unemployed writer Sean Barker lands a dream job, documenting the making of rock star Jamie Hector’s new album.
 Sean finds himself sequestered in a mansion with the musician’s eccentric inner circle, entwined in his client’s strange rules and unnerving games.
 As the summer drags on and the temperature rises, Sean encounters a ghost, uncovers a centuries-old web of magic and folklore, and begins to question Hector’s reasons for employing him.
 Then he discovers a terrible secret, and multiple tragedies unfold with the spectre centre stage.